mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 enough information about the church and Orobid that they could confidently create the message from God.
 The techpriest was then supposed to provide them with the plans for Orobid’s palace but he has now disappeared.
-The Collacians theorise that he was caught by the thearchy and executed.
+The Collacians theorize that he was caught by the thearchy and executed.

 Actually, the techpriest was kidnapped by agents of TTC, the Trexalon